vidhikal16/vidhika-portfolio/finalprojectpart2.md

 b.
 Approach to identifying representative individuals to interview:
 For my user research, I plan to interview 3 of my friends whose characteristics are as follows:
-1. Female, 27 years, Student, USA: Doing her Master's after 3 years of work experience
+1. Interviewee 1: Female, 27 years, Student, USA: Doing her Master's after 3 years of work experience
-2. Female, 24 years, Student, USA: Doing her Master's right after undergrad
+2. Interviewee 2: Female, 24 years, Student, USA: Doing her Master's right after undergrad
-3. Male, 28 years, Working Professional, USA: Working after completing Master's degree
+3. Interviewee 3: Male, 28 years, Working Professional, USA: Working after completing Master's degree

 I chose to interview a mix of users where I will be able to get reviews from someone who has had work experience and is a student, who is working right now and had been a student and someone who is a student and doesn't have work experience at all.